yuriteixeira/pure-php-api-boilerplate/README.md

       Static Methods                                 0 (0.00%)
 ```

+## How to run this?

+* Insider your working copy (where you cloned this repo), run `php -S localhost:8080 web/index.php` (TIP: if you are using a Mac, the bundled php version seems to work well, but if you want to install php7, `brew install php72`.

 ## What you're gonna find now

 * A PSR-4 compliant autoloader, that maps the namespace `PurePhpApi` to